victorcazalis/RedList_EEZs/README.md

 Global shapefile of countries EEZs matching Red List (SIS) list of Countries of Occurrence (level 0 and some level 1)

 ***
+NEWS IN V_2023.2
+- I split Turkey into Asia and European parts as well as Russia (European part, East Asia, Central Asia) according to their level 1 in SIS.
+This was needed to enable restricting distributions for European Red List assessments of marine species.

+***
 NEWS IN V_2023.1